 Mikey: Yeah.
 Lunch!

-- Instant Birth, Just Add Water: Subverted, but Jimmy believes the trope to be true.
-Jimmy starts driving like a mad man when he finds out his fare (Mollie) is in labor.
+- Instant Birth: Just Add Water!: Subverted, but Jimmy believes the trope to be true.
+Jimmy starts driving like a mad man when he finds out his fare (Mollie) is in labor, and doubles down on the madness when her water breaks.
 She yells at him to calm down and drive safe, the first stages of labor can take hours.
 He replies that the traffic in that area of town can take hours as well.
 Mollie was right, they get to the hospital in plenty of time.

 - "Jump Off a Bridge" Rebuttal